originphp/website/source/docs/view/date-helper.md

 ---
 # Date Helper

-The date helper makes it easy to format dates, in your `AppController` setup the default timezone, and date formats (using PHP date function style formats), and the date helper will automatically format dates and times unless you tell it to use a different format.
+The date helper makes it easy to format dates, in your `ApplicationController` setup the default timezone, and date formats (using PHP date function style formats), and the date helper will automatically format dates and times unless you tell it to use a different format.
 The date helper uses the Date utility.

 To localize your web application, call the initialize from your